Schweem/Coral-Virtual-Cam/README.md

 # Coral Virtual Cam
 Experiments with the google coral edge TPU.
-Using image segmentation to create a greenscreen virtual cam for OBS
+Using image segmentation to create a greenscreen virtual cam for OBS.
+---

- *General Warning*
+ *General Warnings*
 `DO NOT` pip install pycoral, its not right.
 - `pip install git+https://github.com/google-coral/pycoral.git`
 - This will collect the latest python coral API rather than some abandoned library

 I had generally poor results trying to install the tflite runtime on mac with pip, seemed okay on windows.

+`I also generally cannot guarantee wide compatability right now, I'd like to flesh that out with time. `

 ## Installation